-- (ii) The Company issued 1,200,653 common shares valued at \$191,384 pursuant to the maturity of RSUs.
-318,881 common shares valued at \$51,021 were withheld by the Company for settlement of payroll taxes on behalf of the RSU holders.
-The Company sold 318,881 common shares withheld for gross proceeds of \$41,742. - (iii) The Company issued 475,000 units pursuant to the conversion of convertible debenture amounting to \$95,000.
-Each unit is comprised of one common share and one-half share purchase warrant.
+- (i) The Company issued 2,429,057 common shares valued at \$559,571 pursuant to the maturity of RSUs.
+608,703 common shares valued at \$222,995 were withheld by the Company for settlement of payroll taxes on behalf of the RSU holders. - (ii) The Company issued 43,468 common shares pursuant to exercise of stock options for gross proceeds of \$3,971.
+In connection with the exercise of options, the fair value of stock options amounting to \$16,592 was reclassified from reserves to share capital. - (iii) The Company issued 375,000 units pursuant to the conversion of convertible debenture amounting to \$75,000.
+Each unit was comprised of one common share and one-half share purchase warrant.
 Each full share purchase warrant is exercisable for \$0.35 per share until November 1, 2022, subject to early expiration if the 10-day weighted average trading price of the common shares of the Company is at any time greater than \$0.70 per share.
-In connection with the conversion, equity portion of convertible debenture amounting to \$13,321 was reclassified to share capital. - (iv) The Company issued 62,242 common shares pursuant to exercise of stock options for gross proceeds of \$3,112.
-In connection with the exercise of options, the fair value of stock options amounting to \$29,949 was reclassified from reserves to share capital. - (V) The Company completed a private placement through issuance of 13,157,800 units at \$0.38 per unit for gross proceeds of \$4,999,964.
-Each unit is comprised of one common and one-half share purchase warrant, with each full share purchase warrant exercisable for one common share at \$0.55 per share until December 22, 2023.
-The common shares and share purchase warrants were valued at \$3,594,769 and \$1,405,195, respectively, using the relative fair value method.
-In connection with the private placement, the Company incurred share issuance costs of \$479,116 and issued 751,196 broker warrants valued at \$293,666.
-Each broker warrant is exercisable for one common share at \$0.38 per share until December 22, 2023.
-The stand-alone value of share purchase warrants and broker warrants were valued using the Black-Scholes valuation model with the following assumptions: expected life of 3.0 years, risk-free rate of 0.27%, dividend yield of 0% and volatility of 132%. - (vi) The Company issued 225,000 shares pursuant to exercise of share purchase warrants for gross proceeds of \$78,750.
-In connection with the exercise of share purchase warrants, the fair value of share purchase warrants amounting to \$16,334 was reclassified from reserves to share capital.
+In connection with the conversion, equity portion of convertible debenture amounting to \$10,446 was reclassified to share capital. - (iv) During the year ended December 31, 2021, the Company issued 1,230,054 shares pursuant to exercise of share purchase warrants for gross proceeds of \$579,903.
+In connection with the exercise of share purchase warrants, the fair value of share purchase warrants amounting to \$102,173 was reclassified from reserves to share capital.